Stock Sectors - The 11 Sectors of the Stock Market You Need to Know!

 Companies within this sector tend to be more mature and well-established and include the likes of JP Morgan Chase, Bank of America, American Express, etc.

-The health care sector consists of companies that fall in the health care equipment and services industry, as well as the pharmaceuticals, biotechnology and life science industry.
+The healthcare sector consists of companies that fall in the healthcare equipment and services industry, as well as the pharmaceuticals, biotechnology and life science industries.

-Companies within this sector tend to be quite diverse across the medical spectrum from development to consumer and includes the likes of Johnson & Johnson, Pfizer, Moderna, etc.
+Companies within this sector tend to be quite diverse across the medical spectrum from development to consumer and include the likes of Johnson & Johnson, Pfizer, Moderna, etc.

 The consumer discretionary sector consists of companies in a variety of industries which include automobiles and components, consumer durables and apparel, consumer services and retailing.